bingsoup/ticket-to-ride-ai/readme.md

-# Ticket to Ride AI - Dissertation Project
+# Ticket to Ride Engine with complex AI

 ## Overview

-This project implements and evaluates various artificial intelligence agents for playing the board game Ticket to Ride.
-It serves as a framework for comparing different AI approaches.
-It can also be used by players who want to play against powerful AI agents for entertainment or practice.
+This project implements various artificial intelligence agents for playing the board game Ticket to Ride.
+It serves as a framework for comparing and evaluating different AI approaches.
+It can also be used by players who want to play against the strongest TTR AI available for entertainment or practice.

+The code for this program is designed to be extendable and interpretable, if you would like to add a new map or agent to the game, it should be easy.
+If you need any help, feel free to message me.

 ## About Ticket to Ride